nancyma713/Ultimate-Frisdog/README.md

 Thia game consists of a single screen containing instructions on how to play, the gameplay area, and nav links to my GitHub, LinkedIn, and Angellist.
-The gameplay area will consist of a indicator for the current score (number of frisbees caught) and frisbees left, as well as the difficulty setting.
+The gameplay area consists of a indicator for the current score (number of frisbees caught) and frisbees left, as well as the difficulty setting.

 ![alt_text](src/assets/images/wireframe.png "wireframes")